PaulJMaddison/arch-intel-dotnet/README.md

 ArchIntel is designed to produce structured, deterministic artifacts that can be used with any AI tool of your choice.

+ArchIntel produces a deterministic `.archintel/` folder containing structured JSON + Markdown artifacts that describe a .NET solution’s architecture (projects, dependencies, namespaces, symbols, packages, docs, and violations).

+That means you can get high-quality AI assistance **without zipping or uploading the entire codebase** — which is often impossible for large repos or restricted environments.

 Common workflows:

 Paste scan_summary.json to ask for a high-level architecture overview.